kjs29/Python/Exercises/Compare strings.md

-There are two questions.

 We have two strings

 ```
 s1 = "abc"
 s2 = "bs0ck02poa"
 ```

+## Two questions

-1. Create a function if all each letters in s1 are present in s2, return True, otherwise return False
+### 1. Create a function if all each letters in s1 are present in s2, return True, otherwise return False

-2. If all each letters in s1 are present in s2, Create a function that returns a dictionary
+### 2. If all each letters in s1 are present in s2, Create a function that returns a dictionary

     where individual letter is a key, and the position of that key in s2 is a value